t-davidson/hate-speech-and-offensive-language/README.md

 # hate-speech-and-offensive-language
-Repository for the paper Automated Hate Speech Detection and the Problem of Offensive Language, ICWSM 2017
+Repository for Thomas Davidson, Dana Warmsley, Michael Macy, and Ingmar Weber.
+2017.
+"Automated Hate Speech Detection and the Problem of Offensive Language."
+ICWSM.

 COMING SOON!